mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 Using the capacity pool to represent the "bag" of capacities, we can define a set of devices that pull specific capacity from that pool.

-For example, capacity pool for an NVIDIA A100 GPU looks as follows:
+For example, a capacity pool for an NVIDIA A100 GPU looks as follows:
 ```yaml
 sharedCapacityPools:
 - name: gpu-0-pool